jwulf/zeebe-client-node-js/guide/content/introduction/prerequisites.md

 Familiarity with ES6 JavaScript or the [TypeScript](https://www.typescriptlang.org/) programming language, [Node.js](https://nodejs.org/en/download/), and a working development environment are assumed.

+Configuring your TypeScript transpilation is out of scope.
+For that, consult the [TypeScript documentation](https://www.typescriptlang.org/docs/home.html).

 ## What this guide covers

 This guide walks you through using the JavaScript client for Zeebe, giving you the practical steps to write a fully-fledged Zeebe client application using either ES6 JavaScript or TypeScript.